Badler125/wallet/README.md

 ## Background and Wallet description
 Say your new startup is focusing on building a portfolio management system that supports crypto, the problem is, there are so many coins out there!
 Thankfully you can use `hd-wallet-derive`, a command line tool that supports not only BIP32, BIP39, and BIP44, but also supports non-standard derivation paths for the most popular wallets out there today.

-Once you've intgrated this "universal" wallet, you can begin to manage billions of addresses across 300+ coins, giving you a serious esge against the competition.
+Once you've integrated this "universal" wallet, you can begin to manage billions of addresses across 300+ coins, giving you a serious edge against the competition.

 For this demonstration we will just get 2 coins working: Ethereum and Bitcoin Testnet.
 Ethereum keys are the same format on any network, so the Ethereum keys should work with your custom networks or testnets.

 ## Dependencies
-The following dependencies are required for this assignement
+The following dependencies are required

 > **Important:** If you have _not_ already installed the dependencies listed below, you may do so by following the instructions found in the following guides:
   > - [HD Wallet Derive Installation Guide](Resources/HD_Wallet_Derive_Install_Guide.md)